gohugoio/hugoThemesSiteBuilder/README.md

 git push -f
 ```

+**Note:** The site is rebuilt once a day with the themes from this repository.
+Any edits/updates you make to an existing theme will be shown on the site within 24 hours.

 ## Theme Configuration

 You should have a file named `theme.toml` in the root of your theme.
 This file contains metadata about the theme and its creator or creators. **Only `theme.toml` is accepted, not `theme.yaml` or not `theme.json`**.